Our Consumers Connect program enables consumers to contribute their experience, knowledge and ideas to help improve health care in Victoria.

 - Perhaps you are a community member with an interest in improving health care for all Victorians?

-If you answered yes to at least one of the above questions, Consumer Connect is for you.
+If you answered yes to at least one of the above questions, then Consumers Connect is definitely for you.

 What is involved as a consumer member of Consumer Connect?

-Consumer Connect members will receive regular email updates on consumer representative vacancies and training and networking opportunities.
-There is no obligation for whether you take up these opportunities.
-It is always up to you where you wish to nominate for an advertised position.
+Consumer Connect members receive regular email updates on consumer representative vacancies and training and networking opportunities.
+There is no obligation to take up these opportunities, it is entirely up to you where you wish to nominate for an advertised position.